After forces kill four naxals, their chief appeals for justice

 New Delhi, Mar 28: In the wake of the upcoming elections to the Lok Sabha, an audio clip has been circulated by the naxalites in Chhattisgarh.

-The clip was released after the killing of four naxalites in an encounter with the CRPF at Bastar.
+The clip was released after the killing of four naxalites in an encounter with the The Central Reserve Police Force (CRPF) at Bastar.
 In the clip the chief of the South Bastar divisional committee, Vikas seeks for a judicial inquiry into the encounter.

 In the four minute audio clip, he says that the CRPF surrounded a platoon of naxalites and sprayed bullets on them.
 Criticise the incident and also the oppression.
 Please pay your respects to the martyrs, he also goes on to say.
 I appeal to the people and the media to demand a judicial inquiry into the incident, he further adds.